ARM-software/arm-trusted-firmware/docs/plat/stm32mp1.rst

 STM32MP1 is a microprocessor designed by STMicroelectronics based on a dual Arm Cortex-A7.
 It is an Armv7-A platform, using dedicated code from TF-A.
+The STM32MP1 chip also embeds a Cortex-M4.
+More information can be found on `STM32MP1 Series`_ page.

 Design